 The proposed house will be composed of three sections.
 The front block is square in plan.
 It will abut the house at 806 Pendleton Street on the west side and extend across nearly the entire width of the lot and leaving 11" between the wall and the property line on the east side.
 The narrower middle section will be rectangular in plan.
 It will also abut the house at 806 Pendleton Street on the west side and will be set back 11' from the east property line.
 The rear section is wider than the middle section and square in plan.
 It will be set back 8' from the east property line and will extend beyond the house at 806 Pendleton Street on the west side.
 The house will be 55'4" long.
-The heights of the various sections of the house have been reduced and revised following the City Council hearing.
-The height of the house will be 24'10" high at the front block(reduced from 28'10") and will step down in height thrice with the middle section being approximately 24'1" (reduced from 27'1"), the rear section now proposed to be 23'4" (reduced from 25'10"), and the bay 22'10".
-The house will be two stories with a raised basement and a flat roof (the mansard roof previously shown has been deleted).
+The height of the house will be 24'10" high at the front block and will step down in height thrice with the middle section being approximately 24'1", the rear section proposed to be 23'4", and the rear bay 22'10".
+The house will be two stories with a raised basement and a flat roof.
 It will be constructed of CMU.
-The main block of the house will be clad in brick on the north (front), east (side) and south (rear) facades.
-(A brick sample will be made available to the Board at the hearing.)
-All other facades will be stucco.
-There will be wood trim, wood windows, wood doors and round metal down spouts and half round metal gutters.
-The windows will be simulated divided light windows by Pella, Kolbe and Kolbe or equivalent.
-The window sills and lintels in the brick clad block will be brick soldier courses.
-The sills and lintels in the stuccoed portions will be projecting masonry with stucco finish.
+The main block of the house will be clad in brick on the north

-Figure 2 -Proposed plan
+Figure 2 - Proposed plan